DevAles/twoduo-api/README.md

 # twoduo
-A blazing fast todo app with back-end made with Rust.
+A blazing fast todo api made with Rust.